Ground. Center. Live.

 If having a good “stance” and good “balance” had a spiritual equivalent, it would be grounding and centering.
 With training and practice, we can be as ready as possible for whatever life throws at us.
 And without it, everything we do is weakened.
 It is the foundation of every piece of magic we learn, every martial arts technique we study, every relationship we have, and every career we pursue.

-Even more, grounding and centering is the only defense we have against the new world.
+Even more, grounding and centering is the only defense we have against the new world, the world of instant and overwhelming, constant media.
 It’s something that we need to make so routine, so automatic and perfect, that we can use it not just when we want to, but when we need to.
 When the whole world is coming apart around us, this is our first, and sometimes last, line of defense.

 To begin to learn grounding and centering, the first step is to sit calmly and with as few external distractions as possible.